 This will give you enough time to analyze your usage, prepare a negotiation plan, and renew your contracts on time.

-- What’s the requirement for the team?
-How many licenses do they need?
+- How many licenses do we actually need?

 Follow vendor negotiation best practices to negotiate effectively or seek expert assistance from SaaS buyers.
 CloudEagle has a team of negotiation experts who can work with your team, analyze the requirements and usage, take charge of negotiations on your behalf, and secure the right deals.